bixycler/UniinfoNotes/pages/Brainstorm.md

 			- The [anusayā](((66e7e6c2-3856-496b-99b7-75ac46547c86))), the underlying tendency/feeling is the driving force of all actions.
 			- Actually, it's a ((671e2782-2098-41a3-83a7-e042bfb468d7)) from lots of concrete incidences.
 The current feeling is just a rising of the underlying condensate due to some trigger.
 			- Normal people “surfing on the surface”, while meeting many incidences and accumulating emotions, their condenstates are not thick enough to interfere with their actions and decisions.
-			- The “threashold people” have various subtle but deep feelings
+			- The “threshold people” have various subtle but deep feelings driving their life deep from within.
+			- The role of normal people is to work, while the role of threshold people is to resolve the conflicts between these deep feelings.
-		- Breathing is the best way to release emotions.
+		- Conscious breathing is the best way to release & resolve emotions.
 			- With concetrated observation, the conscious breath can effectively cleanse the underlying condensate.
+			- My tendency is toward resolution more than releasing.
+It makes me suffer longer with attachments.
+			- So the